 If you are required to attend MQA training and fail to do so, you will not be allowed to show livestock at the current year Douglas County Fair & Rodeo or Colorado State Fair.

-- 2024 MQA will be held in Late April.
+• 2024 MQA will be held in May 2 & 3.
 Stay tuned for more information

 Members who are not able to attend the Douglas County Training are able to attend another counties MQA Training.
 However, you must contact the counties extension office to ask permission to attend and to confirm the dates are correct.